LeZH13/Soft-Landing-Trajectory-Optimization/README.md

-An implementation of G-FOLD in Matlab using CVX.
+An implementation of the G-FOLD algorithm in Matlab using CVX.
+The plotted results for different examples are in the Figures folder.

 ## Dependencies:
 - CVX version 2.2 (a convex programming toolbox for Matlab)